zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 We did benchmark with 2 rounds:

-- **RANDOM  round:** an array with randomly-generated signed integers.
+- **RANDOM  round:** an array with randomly-generated unsigned integers.
 - **GROWING round:** an perfectly sorted array {0, 1, 2, 3,...}.

 There are 3 sets of benchmark environment: